edmore/Coding_For_Concurrency/README.md

 # Coding_For_Concurrency
 Coding for Concurrency Examples

-To run the examples you will need to install the dependencies relevant to each language:
+To run the examples you will need to install the dependencies relevant to each language.

 Scala: